Financial highlights and outlook

 The Volkswagen Group is committed to the Paris Climate Agreement and aligns its activities with the 1.5-degree goal.
 It intends to become a net carbon-neutral enterprise by 2050.

-Voluntary reporting by the Brand Group Premium
+Voluntary reporting by the Brand Group Progressive

 More details